 A strong alumni network is a reflection of all that Curtis has become in its 97 years and is an important part of its future as we head into the school’s centennial anniversary in 2025-26.
 Your involvement in Curtis, your memories, and your insights, as former students and as accomplished alumni, are essential fuel for the school today and in the future.
 Please update your alumni profile so that we can make sure you are on our mailing list for alumni news and events.

 The idea that Curtis is more than a school—that it is a second home to its students—is a feeling that is shared by students across the grades, by Curtis parents, and by our alumni as well.
 It is the feeling of belonging, of being accepted, and of knowing that you will always be welcome.
 As former students, you played an important role in the history of our school; as alumni, you continue to be treasured members of our Curtis community.
 We invite you to stay connected to Curtis, and we offer you a variety of ways to do so.

 We want to hear from you!
 Send us your news about about promotions, career changes, marriages, births, publications, and we will share your milestones in the upcoming issue of the Curtis Magazine, Alumni Notes section.

 Class notes are published in the upcoming issue of the Curtis Magazine, Alumni Notes section.

-If you wish to play a more active role in alumni affairs, you may consider joining this small, dedicated group that works closely with the school to reach out to our broader community of graduates in a number of areas and to assist in fundraising.
+If you wish to play a more active role in alumni affairs, join a small, dedicated group that works closely with Alumni Council Officers and the school to further our goal of increasing alumni engagement.

-If you need any help using the tools in these pages, have any questions about alumni events, want to get involved with the Alumni Council, or simply wish to renew your connection with Curtis, please don't hesitate to reach out to Alexis Shuster, Alumni Relations, at firstname.lastname@example.org.
+If you need any help using the tools in these pages, have questions about alumni events, want to get involved with the Alumni Council, or simply wish to renew your connection with Curtis, please don't hesitate to reach out to the Curtis Alumni Office, at firstname.lastname@example.org.